 Hap Seng Plantations Holdings Bhd (5138) — Net Asset Quality Index

-Hap Seng Plantations Holdings Bhd (5138) has a Net Asset Quality Index of 80.7% as of December 2025.
-This metric measures the proportion of total assets financed by shareholders' equity — total assets of RM2.64 Billion minus total liabilities of RM509.08 Million yields net assets of RM2.13 Billion.
+Hap Seng Plantations Holdings Bhd (5138) has a Net Asset Quality Index of 81.2% as of March 2026.
+This metric measures the proportion of total assets financed by shareholders' equity — total assets of RM2.57 Billion minus total liabilities of RM482.86 Million yields net assets of RM2.09 Billion.
 A higher index indicates a stronger, lower-leverage balance sheet.
-Check financial resilience of Hap Seng Plantations Holdings Bhd to evaluate the company's liquid asset resilience ratio.
+See Hap Seng Plantations Holdings Bhd defensive interval ratio to measure how many days the company can operate on defensive assets alone.

 Quality Index